-Get ready to bloom!
-IXL’s annual Spring Learning Showdown kicks off on April 1.
-Encourage a month of learning by challenging your class to answer as many questions as they can for the chance to win a pizza party!
+Spring is in the air, which means it’s time for IXL’s annual Spring Learning Showdown!
+Encourage a month of learning by challenging your class to answer as many questions as they can for the chance to win a pizza party.
+The contest kicks off on April 1!

 Nine classrooms will take the prize: three elementary, three middle, and three high school.
 The classrooms with the highest average number of questions answered per student will score a pizza party for all their hard work.
 Keep in mind: Each student must reach a SmartScore of 100 in at least 3 skills during the contest period in order to have their questions counted.